 Our dining experiences look a little different right now.
-While we can’t currently settle in for a meal at our favourite restaurants, most of them have adapted by adding (or beefing up) their takeaway options.
+While our favourite restaurants can open for up to 10 people inside (and another 10 outside), most of them adapted to the coronavirus shutdown by adding – or beefing up – their takeaway options.

-But what’s lost in the at-home experience is staff expertise – there’s no sommelier on hand to suggest the perfect wine, beer or even spirit pairing.
+But what’s lost in our at-home experiences is staff expertise – there’s no sommelier on hand to suggest the perfect wine, beer or even spirit pairing.

 What’s the best beer to go with your pizza, or the best wine to go with your fried chicken?
 To help you eat and drink better, we’ve rounded up six excellent takeaway dishes from across the city – with drink recommendations from local Dan Murphy’s wine merchants to match.